erichong1/culturemeshFFB/README.md

 This is a WIP adaptation of CultureMesh for Facebook's Free Basics platform.

 > Free Basics is part of the Internet.org by Facebook initiative -- it aims
-> to give access to basic internet service
+> to give access to basic internet services to people around the world.
 > You can find more information about Facebook Free Basics here: https://developers.facebook.com/docs/internet-org

 This project is currently owned by Stanford University's student-run Code the Change chapter in